 Sacred Sector Fellowship empowers seminarians to explore their sacred calling in the faith-based nonprofit sector.
 Each Sacred Sector Fellow will receive a $5,000 stipend for their participation in the ten-week program.
 The fellowship begins with a five-day immersive learning experience to explore important topics that uniquely impact faith-based nonprofits.
-From there, Sacred Sector will partner each fellow with a faith-based nonprofit in Washington D.C. where they will serve with as a strategic consultant over a period of nine weeks.
+From there, Sacred Sector will partner each fellow with a faith-based nonprofit in Grand Rapids, Michigan where they will serve with as a strategic consultant over a period of nine weeks.
 This will allow participants to gain hands-on experience in developing and applying the skills and knowledge they have acquired.

 Ready to apply for the Fellowship?

 Want to know if this program is a good fit for you?

 Participating Sacred Sector Fellows will learn and apply a holistic framework called the "Three P's" for guiding a faith-based organization to more fully live out its faith-based mission.

 Engage in Public Policy: Understand how faith-based organizations can fully live out their faith-based identities by understanding public policies that impact their work on a local, state and federal level.

 Adopt Organizational Best Practices: Gain the knowledge and tools necessary to equip faith-based organizations to adopt organizational best practices in every area of their organizational lives — from human resources, to fundraising, to cultivating a positive culture.

 Develop Strategic Public Positioning: Learn how to equip faith-based organizations to communicate strategically and intentionally to diverse communities about how everything they do is an expression of their faith-based missions.

 Sacred Sector Toolboxes